 As I got even older I got back on track and am now a firm believer in always having an emergency fund.

 Over the years, I’ve tried a variety of methods to make sure I pay myself first.
-Some worked better than others, but hopefully one of them will work for you.
+Some methods have worked better than others, but hopefully one of them will work for you.

 1. Stash your $5 bills – or some other set amount